Why a Bachelor's Degree?

 - Apply for admission to CSU at least six weeks prior to any School of Nursing deadlines.

 Selection of students is based on a number of criteria including completion of prerequisite courses, grade point average, and resume.
-The program is very competitive and the number of spaces in the program is limited.
+The program is competitive and the number of spaces in the program is limited.
 Students not admitted or who do not accept an admission slot must reapply.
 There is no ongoing waiting list.

 English as a Second Language (ESL) students are required to contact the English as a Second Language Department to arrange an assessment of their English language skills.
 The assessment may outline additional coursework that must be completed before admission to the nursing major.